Defining the Differences

 Such schools operate or are supported by a particular church or religious denomination.
 In broad usage, these schools embrace a religious affiliation and offer both secular and religious instruction in an environment guided by religious traditions and values.

 This school’s view of human development, curriculum and learning derives from the life work of Austrian philosopher and teacher Rudolf Steiner (1861–1925).
 Art is the main medium of instruction and creativity, developmental appropriateness and the joyful aspects of learning.
 The curriculum integrates subject matter that parallels the psychological development of the child.
-Almost 100 years old, Waldorf education can be found everywhere, with well over 1,000 schools worldwide.
+More than a century old, Waldorf education can be found everywhere, with well over 1,000 schools worldwide.

 In this approach to education, the focus is on the student’s demonstration of desired learning outcomes as central to the learning process.
 It is focused on the student’s progression and observable skills as he or she learns to master a task.
 Instead of the traditional models that measure success in several fields at the end of a time period, students must learn the task at hand before continuing to the next.